ros-navigation/navigation2/nav2_route/README.md

 ### Plugin Interfaces

 TODO provide specifications for plugins // what they do // links (needs plugin API stability)

-TODO Operations provide metadata but also provide metadata about nodes/edges as well

 ## Metrics